 - 43.1.2 At least annually, each member school shall communicate to its students participating in interscholastic activities the AIA Position Statement on the use of supplement, drugs and performance enhancing substances.

-(See Form 14.13) - 43.1.3 Any coach or competitor using tobacco, alcoholic beverages or misusing drugs while participating in interscholastic competition shall be disqualified from the contest or tournament. - 43.2 OPIOID EDUCATION All student athletes shall complete the Opioid online education course.
+(See Form 14.13) - 43.1.3 Any coach or competitor using tobacco, alcoholic beverages or misusing drugs while participating in interscholastic competition shall be disqualified from the contest or tournament. - OPIOID EDUCATION All student athletes shall complete the Opioid online education course.
 Student athletes participating in sports as of the 2021-2022 school year shall complete the course.
-All student-athletes shall complete the course prior to participation in practice or competition. - 43.3 CONCUSSION EDUCATION All student athletes shall complete the Brainbook online concussion education course.
-Student athletes participating in sports as of the 2011-12 school year shall complete the course.
+All student-athletes shall complete the course prior to participation in practice or competition. - CONCUSSION EDUCATION All student athletes shall complete the Brainbook online concussion education course.
+Student athletes participating in sports shall complete the course.
 All student-athletes shall complete the course prior to participation in practice or competition.